Creating Outdoor Spaces for Everyday Living

 covered outdoor space ideas

-Step 4: Invest in Comfort That Works for Your Life
+4: Invest in Comfort That Works

 I’ve seen so many beautiful outdoor spaces that nobody actually uses.

-The furniture looks amazing…but it’s uncomfortable.
+The furniture looks amazing, but it’s very uncomfortable.

-The layout looks impressive…but nobody relaxes.
+The layout looks amazing, but nobody hangs out.

 creating outdoor spaces

-Step 5: Layer the Mood
+5: Layer the Mood

 Choose the Mood Before You Choose the Decor